Lead Game Programmer

 Implementing and owning core systems across the full development cycle

-Making sure the game feels great across platforms, from iOS to console and beyond
+Making sure the game feels and performs great across platforms

 Writing code other programmers enjoy working with